THE CAMPAIGN FOR THE UNIVERSITY OF SASKATCHEWAN

 DESIGN VISIONARY SPACES

-A transformation of the College of Engineering will introduce the Innovation, Design, Engineering and Applied Sciences (IDEAS) Building.
+A transformation of the College of Engineering will introduce the Innovation, Design, Engineering and Applied Sciences (IDEAS) expansion.
 Strategic renovations and targeted expansions will optimize space to reflect the communities we serve as educators and engineers and respond with new learning communities in areas of importance.

 With your generous commitment, we can create visionary spaces that inspire and equip students, researchers and faculty to engineer a better future for our world.